F-Stack/f-stack/dpdk/doc/guides/rawdevs/ntb.rst

 Limitation
 ----------

-- This PMD only supports Intel Skylake platform.
+- This PMD only supports Intel Skylake and Ice Lake platforms.